 Her background in break-dancing, mermaiding, and an active lifestyle adds a unique touch to her class.
 She teaches from an authentic heart and, if for one perfect moment, she could inspire someone through her yoga love, that is worth everything.
 She is always amazed in her own practice at the transformations within herself which keep her humble and makes for an enthusiastic, warm teacher.
 She believes that there is one light, one love and will continue to share her yoga ways to the whole world with her heart shining out, through, over and beyond.
 We are all one in Mya's class!

 Kendra Ryan began practicing yoga in 1999 as a way to relax from her job in the Navy.
 She facilitated classes onboard ships for many years and then received her formal training at Salt Spring Center of Yoga in 2009.
 Afterward, she continued to teach aboard research ships and on a cross-continent bicycle trip.
-Kendra loves the mental, emotional, and physical benefits that yoga brings into peoples’ lives.
+Kendra's classes focus on alignment principles and integrate the mental, physical, and breathing aspects of yoga.
 Her continued training focuses on yoga as one method of healing wounded warriors, Yoga for First Responders®, Calming Kids® and as a technique to use in pregnancy and labor.
 When not practicing, Kendra is in the mountains with her family.

 She also enjoys learning how to properly align the joints to avoid injury and to strengthen the muscles correctly.
 Nancy has embraced how yoga brings patience with self and others, concentration when turning inward and reflecting on why we are all here on this beautiful Earth.
 Come join Nancy for some Vinyasa Yoga with a little Pilates thrown in for fun and upbeat music to enjoy together!